-Risk Number RISK EVENT CATEGORY CAUSES CONSEQUENCES CONTROLS/TREATMENTS CONSEQUENCE LEVEL LIKELIHOOD RISK RATING Threat and/or Opportunity Description Project Category Cause/s (How and why it can happen) Impact of Threat/Opportunity on Project Name / Description Consequence Level Likelihood Level Risk Rating 6 Excessive noise from surface repair or maintenance works.
-Surface Works Repair and maintenance works (including tamping, ballast cleaning, etc) are undertaken without: - proper notification to the community; - implementation of mitigation measures. - Public complaint; - Infringement notice from regulators; - Loss of reputation; - EPA applies stricter requirements to Maintenance & Repair works through the EPL (potentially restricting operating hours). - Modelling to be conducted to identify possible sensitive receivers, measures to be put in place to mitigate Community notification of maintenance and repair works to be undertaken in accordance with EPL provisions and Deed requirements; - Mitigation measures to be implemented, including respite, as determined through noise assessment Implementation of OEMP, Operational Noise and Vibration Management Plan (Sub-Plan) and Works Approval Protocol.
-4 2 Moderate 7 Vibration from maintenance works within close proximity to receivers.
-Surface Works Repair and maintenance works (including tamping, ballast cleaning, etc) are undertaken without: - proper notification to the community; - implementation of mitigation measures. - Public complaint; - Cosmetic damage; - Structural damage; - Infringement notice from regulators; - Loss of reputation; - EPA applies stricter requirements to Maintenace & Repair works through the EPL (potentially restricting operating hours). - Modelling to be conducted to identify possible sensitive receivers, measures to be put in place to mitigate Community notification of repair and maintenance works to be undertaken in accordance with EPL provisions and Deed requirements; - Mitigation measures to be implemented, including respite, as determined by vibration assessment - Greater separation of vibratory works were possible - Implementation of Operational Noise and Vibration Management Plan (Sub-Plan) and Maintenance & Repair Works Environmental Approval Protocol - Noise and Vibration Compliance Assessment 3 1 Low 8 Groundborne Noise is greater than the Operational Noise and Vibration models predicted (ONVR).
-Tunnel Operation - Modelling used during D&C Phase had incorrect inputs; - The "as built" Project did not meet the design requirements for regenerated noise - The operation of the railway systems are not as envisaged during design development - Public complaint; - Infringement notice from regulators; - Breach of the MCoA leading to fines or stop works order from DP&E - Loss of reputation; - EPA applies stricter requirements to the operation of the Project; - Requirement to undertake major works to reconstruct the Project to the required standards. -Performance criteria established in ROMs -Operations undertaken in compliance with ROMs - Noise and Vibration Complaince Assessment 4 1 Low 9 Noise and vibration impacts to sensitive receivers from the operation of the RTRF.
-RTRF -Operational activities undertaken outside of Maintenance Facility during the evening and night-time periods -Wheel lathe use during the night-time period -Train horns used during general operations -Heavy vehicles operating during the night-time period - Maintenance & Repair activities undertaken within facility - Public complaint; - Impacts to human comfort - Cosmetic damage (vibration); - Structural damage (vibration); - Infringement notice from regulators; - Loss of reputation; - EPA applies stricter requirements to OOHs works through the EPL (potentially restricting operating hours). - Land use inputs / updates into models to identify sensitive receivers - Modelling to be conducted to identify noise levels, measures to be put in place to mitigate - Community notification of maintenanceand repair works to be undertaken in accordance with EPL provisions and Deed requirements; - Mitigation measures to be implemented, including respite, as required determined by modelling - Implementation of OEMP, Operational Noise and Vibration Management Plan (Sub-Plan) and Maintenance & Repair Works Environmental Approval Protocol 4 2 Moderate
+Risk Number RISK EVENT CATEGORY CAUSES CONSEQUENCES CONTROLS/TREATMENTS CONSEQUEN CE LEVEL LIKELIHOO D RISK RATING Threat and/or Opportunite Description Project Categoru Cause/s (How and why it can happen) Impact of Threat/Opportunity on Project Name / Description Consequence Level Likelihood Level Risk Rating Noise and Vibration 1 Excessive noise from surface repair or maintenance works.
+Surface Works Repair and maintenance works (including tamping, ballast cleaning, etc) are undertaken without: - proper notification to the community; - implementation of mitigation measures. - Public complaint: -infringement notice from regulators; -Loss of reputation; -EPA applies extricer requirements to Maintenance & Repair works through the EPL (potentially restricting operating hours). - Moddling to be conducted to identify possible sensitive receives, measures to be put in place to mitigate. - Community notification of maintenance and repair works to be undertaken in accordance with EPL provisions and Dead requirement. - Mitigation measures to be implemented, including respits, as determined through notes assessment. - Implementation of OEMP, Operational Noise and Wibration Minangement Plan (Sub-Plan) and Maintenance & Repair Works Environmental Approval Protocol.
+4 2 Moderate 2 Vibration from maintenance works within close proximity to receivers.
+Surface Works Repair and maintenance works (including tamping, ballast cleaning, etc) are undertaken without: - proper notification to the community; - implementation of mitigation measures. - Public complaint; - Cosmetic damage; - Structural damage; - Infringement hotice from regulators; - Loss of reputation; - Loss of reputation; - EPA applies extricter requirements to Maintenace & Repair works through the Modelling to be conducted to identify possible sensitive receivers, measures to be put in place to mitigate.
+Community notification of repair and maintenance works to be undertoken in accordance with EPL provisions and Dead requirement.
+Mitigation measures to be implemented, including reppile, as determined by vibration assessment.
+Greater expansion of vibration yourse were possible.
+Implementation of Operational Noise and Vibration Management Plan (Sub-Plan) and Maintenance & Repair Works Environmental Approved Protos.
+3 1 Low 3 Groundborne Noise is greater than the Operational Noise and Vibration models predicted (ONVPR).
+Tunnel Operation - Modelling used during D&C Phase had incorrect liputs; - The "as built" Project did not meet the design requirements for regenerated noise.
+The operation of the railway systems are not as envisaged during design development. - Public complaint; - Infringement notice from regulators; - Infringement notice from regulators; - Freach of the MCoA leading to fines or stop works order from DPAE; - Loss of reputation; - EPA applies stricter requirements to the operation of the Project; - Requirement to undertake major works to reconstruct the Project to the required standards. -Performance criteria established in ROMe -Operations undertake in compliance with ROMs -Noise and Vibration Compliance Assessment sampling and report .4 1 Low Noise and vibration impacts to senditive receivers from the operation of the HTRF.
+RTRF -Operational activities undertaken outside of Maintenance Facility during the evening and night-time periods - Wheel lathe use during the night-time period - Train horns used during general operations - Heavy vehicles operating - Heavy vehicles operating during the night- time of the period of the period of the period of the night- time of the period of the pe - Public complaint; - Impacts to luman comfort - Coametic damage (wibration); - Structural damage (wibration); - Structural damage (wibration); - Loss of repetation; - Loss of repetation; - Loss of repetation; - EPA applies surfer requirements to OOHs works through the EPL (potentially restricting operating hours). - Land use inputs / updates into models to identify senditive receivers - Modelling to be conducted to identify noise levels, measures to be part in place to mitigate community of the community officiation of ministranceand repair works to be undertaken in accordance with EPL provisions and Dead requirement Mitigation measures to be implementated, including inputs of the community of the com 4 2 Moderate